wachin/ffmpeg-screencast/README.md

 # Installation

+I suggest that you clone this project into some folder, and that you know that this program will always be cloned there:

 ```
 git clone https://github.com/wachin/ffmpeg-screencast
 ```

-You must enter from a terminal into the cloned repository:
+next you must enter from a terminal into the cloned repository:

 ```
 cd ffmpeg-screencast